 |

 The Large-fruited adlay (Coix ma-yuen) belongs to Poaceae (the Grass family).
 It is thought to be native to India or Southeast Asia.
-It was introduced into Japan via China in the middle days of Edo Era (about 250 years ago).
+It was introduced into Japan via China in the middle days of Edo Era (1603-1868).
 This herb is a variety of Job's tears (Coix lacryma-jobi).
 The stem is erect and can reach 1-1.5 m in height.
 The leaves are narrow-lanceolate and arranged in alternate.
 The spikes are borne on the axils, and the flowers bloom from August to October.
 The fruits are elliptic and ripen in brownish-red.
 The seeds are edible and used as a incredient of adlay tea or distilled spirit.
 It is a C4 plant (Plants with C4-type photosynthesis).

 |